MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

     ![______](../../../media/enhance-your-environment/audio-zones/046-new-folders.png)

+## Create a new custom Voice Setting Collection

 1. Click the Lock button in the upper right corner of the second **Project** window to lock that window's view in place.

     ![______](../../../media/enhance-your-environment/audio-zones/047-lock-button.png)